grammyjs/website/site/docs/plugins/ratelimiter.md

 ### About `storageClient`

 The `MEMORY_STORE` or the in-memory tracking is suitable for most bots, however if you implement clustering for your bot you will not be able to use the in-memory storage effectively.
-That's why the Redis option is provided as well.
+That’s why the Redis option is provided as well.
 You can pass a Redis client from [ioredis](https://github.com/luin/ioredis) or [redis](https://deno.land/x/redis) in case you use deno.
 In reality any Redis driver that implements the `incr` and `pexpire` methods should work just fine. rateLimiter is driver agnostic.

 > Note: You must have redis-server **2.6.0** and above on your server to use Redis storage client with rateLimiter.
 Older versions of Redis are not supported.